gowenrw/yEd_network_palettes/README.md

 yEd graph editor is a powerful and  free to use graph and diagram tool.

+Unlike my current primary diagraming tool Visio, I can run yEd on my Linux boxes and my Windows boxes allowing me to work on my documents wherever I happen to be.

+This was the primary motivation for me to create these icons sets.
+I needed these icons in my diagrams and I want to work on those diagrams from any of my platforms.

 You can find more information and download the tool here: https://www.yworks.com/products/yed

 ## What network symbols are already available for yEd